THE WEINGARTEN RULE

 for such a refusal.
 Please keep in mind, this is a stressful situation.
 The employee

 should remain absolute, but continue to conduct him/herself in a professional manner.

-How shall I get ahold of my Council Rep?
-If you don’t know how to reach your
+How shall I get a hold of my Counsel Representative?
+If you don’t know how to reach

-Council Rep, ask the HR representative the name of your Council Rep. The HR
+your Council Rep ask the HR representative the name of your Council Rep. The HR